Baking your own bread is deliciously rewarding. These ultra-soft, ultra-fluffy dinner rolls are the perfect recipe for beginners and pros alike.

 - 60 g (2 oz / ¼ cup) unsalted butter, melted

-- 3 ½ cups plain flour (high-protein flour or bread flour is preferable)
+- 3 ½ cups bread flour (see notes for substitution)

 For the Glaze